coredataengineers/CDE-BOOTCAMP/09_aws_cloud/03-Virtual-Private-Cloud(VPC)/03-RouteTable-InternetGateway-NatGateway.md

 - Subnet A is where we have our Database with no custom Route Table associated.
   - It's associated with a custom Route Table with a link to the Internet Gateway.
   - Any Subnet associated with a Route Table that has a route to the Internet Gateway is called a `PUBLIC SUBNET`.

+ ## NAT GATEWAY
+ Nat Gateway is used to establish communication from a Private Subnet to the Internet.
+ - The Nat Gateway is created in the public subnet
+ - Private subnet route table is configured to have a route to the internet using the Nat Gateway
+   - This essentially means, the communication will from the private subnet to the public subnet via the Nat Gatway who will forward the communication to the Internet Gateway which is already attached to the VPC to head to the internet.

 ## CONCLUSION
 if you need John to communicate with a resource in your subnet, make sure that resource is provisioned inside a PUBLIC SUBNET, basically the subnet has to be associated with a Route Table that has a route linked to the Internet Gateway.